 Duplicates and similar-looking photos can waste a lot of space in your photo library if you’re not careful.
 This article goes over how to locate and dispose of duplicate photos.
 Plus, we’ll share some other tips and tricks on how to keep your library clutter-free.

 While manually searching for duplicate and similar photos is one way to clean up your library, it isn’t the only way.
-Below, we’ll share how to clean up your duplicates manually, how to purge similar photos in Google Photos and iCloud, and — the easiest option — how to delete duplicates using the app Gemini Photos.
+Below, we’ll share how to clean up your duplicates manually, how to purge similar photos in Google Photos and iCloud, and — the easiest option — how to delete duplicates using an app designed for the purpose.
+It is Gemini Photos.
+Let’s start with the easiest one.

 How to remove duplicate iPhone photos using Gemini Photos